argosity/hippo/docs/view.md

 # el

+A reference to a DOM element that is controlled by the view.

-All views have a DOM element.
+All views have a single DOM element.
 If a view does is not provided an el when it's created, it will construct one when the render method is called.

-Unlike Backbone.js, when the view is rendered the old el (if present) is discared and an new one is created at the same point in the DOM.
-This prevents the doubly nested divs issue that Backbone experiences, but can be suprising behaviour.

 # template